Cardistry Base logoCardistry·Base

 Christian Engblom

-Known as one of the hardest moves in cardistry, Anti Faro takes significant amounts of time and practice to perfect and master.
-The move itself perfectly interlaces the cards, just like a Faro shuffle would.
+Anti-Faro is known as one of the hardest moves in cardistry, the move perfectly interlaces the cards, just like a Faro Shuffle would, but using Spring.
+The technique springs the cards onto an open palm, where they slide across one another and spread apart.
+The cards are then gently slid toward the center, allowing for a more precise grip.
 Anti Faro was originally created as a slight of hand move to be used in a magic routine, but changed over time to being able to perfectly and mathematically interlace the cards one by one.

 Mockingod